Service to Humanity

 - Muslim Youth Against Hunger - AMYA’s latest initiative, which aims to fight hunger in America by helping to feed one million Americans who are in need.

 One of the principal objectives of the association is the moral and spiritual training of Ahmadi Muslim men and boys.
 Through a mixture of religious and secular activities, Ahmadiyya Muslim Youth Association is dedicated to ensuring its members develop and excel in qualities such as piety, honesty and fair dealing.
 Its primary aim of all moral training is to ensure that these young men can be good citizens and better contribute to the communities in which they live.

-AMYA actively engages local communities in presenting the peaceful message of Islam by removing common misconceptions and misunderstandings.
+AMYA actively engages local communities to present the peaceful message of Islam by removing common misconceptions and misunderstandings.
 It firmly believes that tolerance, engagement, interaction and scholarly debates are a vital part in understanding the true teachings of Islam.
-Thousands of American Muslim youth of AMYA have gone out into the streets to speak with their fellow Americans about Islam and its true teachings of peace.
-Its members also setup book stalls and other booths around the country to provide everyone an opportunity to have their questions about Islam answered.
+Thousands of American Muslim youth of AMYA go into the streets to speak with their fellow Americans about Islam and its true teachings of peace.
+Its members setup book stalls and other booths around the country to provide everyone an opportunity to have their questions about Islam answered.